|Applications can be submitted through ERAS at www.aamc.org/eras. Complete details and timelines are available on the ERAS website.|

 |For more information, please call Harriet James Johnson, Residency Coordinator, at (718) 283-8997.|

-In addition, the department offers five positions in medicine/pediatrics and 41 fellows in the medical subspecialties of cardiology, geriatrics, pulmonary diseases/critical care medicine, gastroenterology, hematology/oncology and infectious diseases.
+In addition, the department offers fellowships in the medical subspecialties of cardiology, geriatrics, pulmonary diseases/critical care medicine, gastroenterology, hematology/oncology, nephrology, and infectious diseases.

-Nearly all graduates of the medical residency training program take the American Board of Internal Medicine Certifying Examination.
-The pass rate of former medical residents is excellent.
+The pass rate of the graduates of the medical residency training program on the American Board of Internal Medicine Certifying Examination is excellent.
 Our residents have achieved outstanding careers in both community hospital and academic settings.

-To augment both training and patient care excellence, Maimonides Medical Center has established divisions in the following specialties:
+To augment training, research, and patient care excellence, Maimonides Medical Center Department of Medicine has divisions in the following specialties:

 - General Internal Medicine